-Use of English: In accordance with Senate and Faculty Policy, students may be penalized up to 10% of the marks on all assignments, quizzes, and examinations for improper use of English.
-Additionally, poorly written work with the exception of the final examination may be returned without grading.
+Use of English Policy: In accordance with Senate and Faculty Policy, students may be penalized up to 10% of the marks on all assignments, tests, and examinations for improper use of English.
+Additionally, poorly written work except for the final examination may be returned without grading.
 If resubmission of the work is permitted, it may be graded with marks deducted for poor English and/or late submission.

-Attendance: Any student who, in the opinion of the instructor, is absent too frequently from class will be reported to the Dean (after due warning has been given).
+Attendance Policy: All classes, laboratories, and tutorials are mandatory unless otherwise stated and the attendance will be taken.
+Any student who, in the opinion of the instructor, is absent too frequently from class, laboratory, or tutorial periods will be reported to the Dean (after due warning has been given).
 On the recommendation of the department, and with the permission of the Dean, the student will be debarred from taking the regular final examination in the course.